burlemarxiste/qosst-alice/docs/source/understanding/dsp.md

 (rrc)=
 ## Applying filter

 The next step is to apply a filter.
-The module offers two function: {py:func}`qosst_alice.dsp.apply_rrc_filter` and {py:func}`qosst_alice.dsp.apply_rectangular_filter` but here we focus on the first, since it's more interesting for our scheme (and the one actually used).
+The module provides two functions: {py:func}`qosst_alice.dsp.apply_rrc_filter` and {py:func}`qosst_alice.dsp.apply_rectangular_filter` but here we focus on the first, since it's more interesting for our scheme (and the one actually used).

 The Raised-Cosine (RC) filter is a filter used for pulse-shaping that minimise inter-symbols interference.
 Its frequency response is defined as

 ```{math}
 H_{RC}(f) = \begin{cases}